DelphiWorlds/Playground/Demos/Location/ReadMe.md

 This means that the Delphi code no longer needs to start a service - the service will be invoked when the location updates are sent.
 This also means that the service code is greatly simplified.

+The service will also be invoked if the AlarmInterval property is set to a value greater than zero.
+Note that the **alarm will not be received in the service if the device is in doze mode.** Unfortunately there is currently no simple way around this.

-**NOTE:** Even though the location settings are controlled via application code, the **service still needs to do the actual work** when location updates are sent by the system.
+**NOTE:** Even though the location settings are controlled via application code, and the application can receive broadcasts with the location data, the **service still needs to do the actual work** when location updates are sent by the system.

 ### iOS